Financial Aid Waivers

 Any such changes and/or modifications will be reflected on the Office of Student Financial

 Aid website.
-It is the responsibility of all students to stay informed about issues
+It is the responsibility of all students to keep themselves informed

-that may affect their financial aid eligibility by regularly monitoring email correspondence
+as to issues that may affect their financial aid eligibility by regularly monitoring

-from the Office of Student Financial Aid and accessing the Office of Student Financial
+e-mail correspondence from the Office of Student Financial Aid and accessing the Office

 Top of page